Other How developments in genetic engineering have affected us

 In 2020, Jennifer Doudna and Emmanuelle Charpentier were awarded the Nobel Prize in chemistry for their CRISPR-Cas9 tool, which makes it possible for scientists to edit DNA in much the same way as text can be edited in a document.
 Four years later, Geoffrey Hinton and John Hopfield were rewarded for their breakthrough in AI and machine learning, which allows machines to learn by teaching themselves.

-Despite these pioneering advances, however, the researchers themselves have voiced warnings about the risks.
-We’re on the threshold of a new age in which we can not only understand the human genetic code but also manipulate it.
-As we stride towards improvement at what point do we overstep the mark?
+Despite these groundbreaking advances, the researchers themselves have voiced warnings about the risks.
+We are facing a new era where we can not only understand the human genetic code but also manipulate it.
+As we stride towards improvement, do we at some point overstep the mark?

-In The Cell’s new exhibition, Me You We, you can see objects and art associated with human behaviour.
-One item you can learn the history of is the Ion Torrent Sequencer from 2012.
+In the exhibition Me You We - Exploring Human Behavior, you can see objects and art related to the theme of human behavior.
+One object you can learn the history behind is the Ion Torrent sequencer, from 2012.

-The Cell is part of the National Museum of Science and Technology, with KI as knowledge partner.
-Entrance to the event is free.
+The Cell is part of the National Museum of Science and Technology, with Karolinska Institutet as its knowledge partner.

 Nobel Calling Stockholm